HaydenSchilling/MGLMs-Otoliths/README.md

-# Multivariate generalised linear models for otolith chemistry and shape
+# Multivariate generalised linear models for otolith chemistry and shape in R

 ## This code and data accompanies Khan & Schilling (in review)